robotology/yarp/doc/install_linux.md

-Install [YCM](https://github.com/robotology/ycm/) from sources or install it from binaries by configuring the icub.org repository (Follow the instructions at
+Install [YCM](https://github.com/robotology/ycm/) from sources or install it from binaries by configuring the icub.eu repository (Follow the instructions at
 \ref install_linux_from_binaries), and install it with

 ~~~{.sh}